FrancisIGP/Password-Manager/README.md

 1. How to execute the program (**Compile and run**)

    - IDE like `Visual Studio Code (VScode)` are pretty much automated as long as you have the requirements for JAVA.
-   - Running the program via terminal
+   - Running the program via terminal:

      + Before anything else, make sure both files are in the same directory.
      + Compile both files: javac Generator.java WordList.java